kenpratt/dbox/README.md

 dbox
 ====

+Dropbox integration made easy.

-An easy way to push and pull your Dropbox folders, with fine-grained control over what folder you are syncing, where you are syncing it to, and when you are doing it.
+Push and pull your Dropbox folders, with fine-grained control over what folder you are syncing, where you are syncing it to, and when you are doing it.

+Take your pick: a command-line client or a Ruby API.

 **IMPORTANT:** This is **not** an automated Dropbox client.
 It will exit after sucessfully pushing/pulling, so if you want regular updates, you can run it in cron, a loop, etc. If you do want to run it in a loop, take a look at [sample_polling_script.rb](http://github.com/kenpratt/dbox/blob/master/sample_polling_script.rb).
+You get deterministic control over what you want Dropbox to do and when you want it to happen.

 Installation